A breast reduction is a cosmetic surgery that brings a woman’s chest into aesthetic proportion with the rest of her body.

-For women with overly large, heavy breasts, Dr. Alyson Wells removes excess breast fat, glandular tissue, and skin through a procedure called reduction mammaplasty, or breast reduction.
+The procedure can also have health and functional benefits, as excessive, redundant breast tissue can inhibit movement and cause chronic pain of the neck and back.
+For women with overly large and heavy breasts, Dr. Alyson Wells removes excess breast fat, glandular tissue, and skin through a procedure called reduction mammaplasty, more commonly known as a breast reduction.

 - 9 FAQ

 For Baltimore women who seek to unburden their neck and upper back of persistent strain while achieving more balanced and attractive proportions, a breast reduction can be life-changing.
 After a successful reduction mammaplasty at Valley Plastic Surgery, you will experience a noticeable surge in confidence.
 Many will ask if you have lost weight.
 Few will know the simple truth behind your stunning metamorphosis.

 Do you want to learn the secrets of attaining a sleek and symmetrical silhouette?
 Contact us at our Baltimore-area offices and enquire about our informative, one-on-one consultations.
 Call (410) 628-8200 to speak directly with one of our helpful medical professionals on staff.